 A few months ago I told you how I made Cypriot Pita Bread and how easy it was to make.
 Ever since I learned how to make them we have been enjoying them in all sorts of sandwiches especially with halloumi and lountza or eating them with dips, like hoummous, taramosalata, tzatziki or melintzanosalata but one of the best ways to use them is to fill them in with sheftalia, souvlakia or both “mixed” as we call them in Cyprus.

 Probably 99% of the Greeks will be barbecuing or grilling as it is tradition to roast a whole lamb on Easter.
-I will be giving the recipes for the lamb and kokoretsi in the next few days but until then I would like to tell you how to make this Cypriot speciality and fill in your pitas.
+I will be giving the recipes for the lamb and kokoretsi in the next few days but until then I would like to tell you how to make this Cypriot specialty and fill in your pitas.

-Sheftalia, which is a Cypriot crépinette, is like an oval shaped meatball but which is wrapped in caul fat.
-Caul fat is the membrane that surrounds the stomach and is transparent, fragile, and naturally fatty, although when it is finally grilled or barbecued all the fat melts away.
+*Caul fat is the membrane that surrounds the stomach and is transparent, fragile, and naturally fatty, although when it is finally grilled or barbecued all the fat melts away.

 Ask the butcher in your neighbourhood for it.
 In Cyprus you can also find it frozen in supermarkets.
 I do get some in Athens from my butcher but whenever we go to Sparta there is a big butchery and the owner has a big pigsty.
 Caul fat from pigs are better because those from lamb have a lot of fat on them and are more expensive.
 So whenever we go to Sparta I bring a lot with me (did I say a lot) and after washing them I separate them and store them in the deep freezer and use them whenever I like.
 Apart from sheftalia I also wrap stuffed meat rolls with the caul.